loicsikidi/tpm-ca-certificates/docs/specifications/08-full-offline-mode.md

 ### Verification Process

 The intermediate bundle follows the same verification process as the root bundle (see [Bundle Verification](05-bundle-verification.md)).
-Local cache will include both bundles and their respective provenance files, required for offline verification.
+Local cache will include a single provenance attestation file (`provenance.json`) containing information for both root and intermediate bundles.

 ## API Changes